Johnzo1233/Johnzo1233.github.io/essays/AI-Reflection.md

 I have used AI in class this semester in the following areas:

   1. Experience WODs

-I did not use any AI for Experience WODs since the videos provided by the professors were already helpful in solving the issues I was facing during the assignment.
+I did not use any AI for Experience WODs since the videos provided by the professors were already helpful in solving the issues I was face during the assignment.
 I think the only time I used AI was probably when I was looking for the ELint error.
+For example, when you miss a ';' or having to much spaces or not using the right imports are typically the errors I needed help own.

   2. In-class Practice WODs

-For the in-class practice WODs, I used a form of AI for all of the practice.
+For the in-class practice WODs, I used a form of AI for all of them.
-This happened if I had read any of the past materials or if new languages were taught recently.
-I believe using AI in practice WODs helped me better prepare for the actual WOD on Thursday since I already had the foundational knowledge of code.
+This happened if I had not read any of the past materials needed for the WOD or if a new languages was taught recently.
+I believe using AI in practice WODs helped me better prepare for the actual WOD on Thursday since I already had the foundational knowledge of code and easy can just focus on the task.

   3. In-class WODs Meteor 1

-"I was fairly doing well with different languages like React and using HTML, but I had a strong distaste for learning Meteor.
+I was fairly doing well with different languages like React and using HTML, but I had a strong distaste for learning Meteor.
 For this WOD, I also received a DNF since I didn't finish within the given time.
 Looking for answers on how to solve my code with different AI was challenging since all the suggestions were useless.
+I was focusing on what to ask for help instead of actually doing the code.

   4. Essays

 In terms of essays, I haven't had to ask AI to write one for me before, but I have used it to fix my grammar or choose the best word for a sentence.
 However, I've never really asked it to complete an essay for me.
 Personally, I enjoy writing, and it's easier for me to BS something and actually understand the text I produce, since it would be awkward if my professor praised me for an essay that I had no idea I wrote.

   5. Final project

 For the final project, I haven't had to use AI since the project from my end requires me to do the data collection of existing restaurants.
 For example, I had to create individual cards with location, time, and images.
 I was more focused on the customer side of things and what the user would experience, so I couldn't use AI at all.

   6. Learning a concept / tutorial

-I haven't had the chance to use AI at all
+I haven't had the chance to use AI at all in the past for learning a concept.
+For this class particular.

   7. Answering a question in class or in Discord

 I did not get the chance to need AI for answering questions I had, since Discord was available for me.

   8. Asking or answering a smart-question

 No, since I rarely used Discord to answer my questions.
 What I usually do is watch YouTube videos since I'm a visual learner.

-  9. Coding example e.g. “give an example of using Underscore .pluck” I had used AI multiple times but not for this class.
+  9. Coding example e.g. “give an example of using Underscore .pluck”

+I had used AI multiple times but not for this class.
 I think for my other coding classes that require a little bit more examples for me to fully understand, but for ICS 314, I haven't had an opportunity to use AI.

   10. Explaining code

 AI comes in handy when I need to explain code, especially in times when we just learned a new way to .pluck or sort something out.
 I need a way to help my brain wrap around the idea.

   11. Writing code

 I usually ask AI to write code for me, but not for class-related tasks.
 It's more for understanding how to use a certain function or creating a new class with specific parameters that I want it to do.
 However, I haven't had the opportunity to have it create a whole code block with different classes and functions.

   12. Documenting code

 I haven't used AI for documenting code.

   13. Quality assurance

 I also didn't participate in using AI for quality assurance.

   14. Other uses in ICS 314 not listed above

 When we had to make comment about someone from my group and I really wanna same something off pudding I asked AI to make it softer tone instead of a harsher tone.

 ### III.
 Impact on Learning and Understanding:

-Personally, the impact of learning and my understanding with using AI has been beneficial.
+Personally, the impact of learning and my understanding with use of AI has been beneficial.
 It not only ensures that I pass the class, but it also allows for faster response times when asking questions.
 For example, during the WODs every Thursday, I would feel anxious if I didn't have the chance to use AI because I couldn't rely on Google, which often directs me to lengthy articles.
 However, using AI provides an answer right away.
-My learning has significantly improved with tools like ChatGPT, or Bards Google, among others
+My learning has significantly improved with tools like ChatGPT, or Bards Google, among others.

 ### IV.
 Practical Applications: